Azure-Samples/spark-on-aks-benchmark/README.md

 TPC-DS, a third-party committee that provides industry standard benchmark tools for measuring performance of decision support solutions.
 You can access the various tools on their [website](http://www.tpc.org/tpcds/default5.asp).

-This project implements a derivative of TPC-DS benchmark wrapped within [Databricks](https://github.com/npoggi/spark-sql-perf/tree/spark-3_update) sql perf libraries.
+This project implements a derivative of TPC-DS benchmark executed using [Databricks](https://github.com/npoggi/spark-sql-perf/tree/spark-3_update) sql perf libraries.
 In this derivative benchmark, we evaluated and measured the performance of Spark SQL on Azure Kubernetes (AKS).
 Our tests was limited to q64-v2.4, q70-v2.4, q82-v2.4 queries.
 ## Running the sample

 Follow the steps described in the [quick start guide](./docs/quick-start-guide.md) to setup and run the benchmark